choefele/CCHMapClusterController/README.md

 CCHMapClustering
 ================

-High-performance map clustering for MapKit.
-Integrate with 3 lines of code.
+If you have your project setup with an MKMapView, integrating clustering will take 3 lines of code:

 ````
   #import "MapClusterController.h"